TimopheyKor/bookworm_api/README.md

 # Bookworm API CRUD Service
-Bookworm API is a simple CRUD service made with [Gin Gonic](https://github.com/gin-gonic/gin), MongoDB, and the [MongoDB Go Driver](https://github.com/mongodb/mongo-go-driver), intended to store and manipulate data on books and organize it in various ways.
+Bookworm API is a CRUD service made with [Gin Gonic](https://github.com/gin-gonic/gin), MongoDB, and the [MongoDB Go Driver](https://github.com/mongodb/mongo-go-driver), intended to store and manipulate data on books and organize it in various ways.
 It's currently in a pre-release state, and is a self-taught learning experience for me.</br >

 <div align="center">